 Women's Mental Health Track

-Clinical Training – Track residents rotate at three core WMH training sites, the combined OB-complications and postpartum depression clinic (PPD) and violence intervention and prevention clinic (VIP) of the Parkland Health and Hospitals, the Women’s Stress Disorders and MST clinic at Dallas VA Medical Center, and with the Eating Disorders Research and Outpatient Clinic at UT Southwestern Medical Center.
-Under supervision of WMH track faculty, residents develop clinical skills to diagnose and manage psychiatric disorders in peripartum period, PTSD and trauma and stressor-related conditions, eating disorders and complex personality disorders in women using evidence-based treatments.
+Clinical Training – Track residents rotate at three core WMH training sites: the combined OB-complications and postpartum depression clinic (PPD) and violence intervention and prevention clinic (VIP) of the Parkland Health and Hospitals; the Women’s Stress Disorders and Military Sexual Trauma clinic at the Dallas VA Medical Center; and the Eating Disorders Research and Outpatient Clinic at UT Southwestern Medical Center.
+Under the supervision of WMH track faculty, residents develop clinical skills to diagnose and manage psychiatric disorders in the peripartum period, posttraumatic stress disorder (PTSD) and trauma and stressor-related conditions, eating disorders, and complex personality disorders in women using evidence-based treatments.

 Didactics – The Women’s Mental Health and Wellness Group and Reading elective is a yearlong, half-day rotation offering essential readings of women’s mental health and wellness.

-Scholarly Activities – Residents present at case-conferences at the end of their core clinical rotation, present at VA mental health grand rounds, and complete a scholarly project prior to graduation.
-Residents will work on preparation of an article (review, case report, or research) during their rotation with the eating disorder team.
+Scholarly Activities – Residents present at case conferences at the end of their core clinical rotation, present at VA mental health Grand Rounds, and complete a scholarly project before graduation.
+Residents will work on preparation of an article (review, case report, or research) during their rotation with the eating disorders team.

 For additional information, please contact WMH Track Director Geetha Shivakumar, M.D., MSCS via firstname.lastname@example.org.